 However, one suggestion is to make sure the potatoes you use are about the same size to prevent different cooking times.
 For instance, these potatoes only took 15 minutes to boil before draining them and rinsing them in cold water to stop cooking.

-On the other hand, the blanched, slivered almonds add a little crunch and love to the green beans salad.
+The blanched, slivered almonds, however, add a little crunch and love to the green bean salad recipe.
 When I was little, my mom always used to toast almonds for her green bean casserole.
-For an added twist, I made garlic toasted slivered blanched almonds.
+So, for an added twist, I made garlic toasted slivered blanched almonds for my salad.

 Again, you do not need any oil to toast nuts in a pan.
-All I used for this recipe was raw slivered blanched almonds, my green pan, minced garlic, and garlic powder.
-And, in a matter of minutes, you have flavorful, crispy, slivered almonds.
+I used raw slivered blanched almonds, my green pan, minced garlic, and garlic powder for this recipe.
+And, in a matter of minutes, you have delicious, crispy, slivered almonds.

 Although the Tofu Feta Cheese is optional, as is the nuts, I think it adds another layer of deliciousness to the salad.